VilhenaChen/VilhenaChen/README.md

 - 🌱 I’m currently learning Java and some Rasberry Pi Stuff

-- ❓ Ask me about anything related to Premier Pro, Aduino
+- ❓ Ask me about anything related to Arduino, programming in general and Video/Photo Editing

 - ⚡ [Fun](#the-joke) fact: This fact has fun in it